ssp-data/kubernetes-gitops-deployment-blueprint/README.md

 This provides a guideline and best practices for transitioning from traditional deployment methods to a DevOps workflow.

-The examples shown and the accompanying git-repo [ssp-data/deployment-blueprint-gitops](https://github.com/ssp-data/deployment-blueprint-gitops) are not meant to work, but rather serve as a guideline to see what such a deployment can and should involve, depending on the depth of the deployment.
+The examples shown and the accompanying folder structure in this repo are not meant to work out of the box, but rather serve as a guideline to see what such a deployment can and should involve, depending on the depth of the deployment.
+If you like a working copy with GitOps infrastructure using Flux CD, Kestra workflows, and Liquibase migrations with complete CI/CD pipeline implementation, checkout related repo [gitops-flux-pipeline-showcase](https://github.com/ssp-data/gitops-flux-pipeline-showcase/).

-Key principles are:
+This repo contains key principles such as:
 1. **Separation of Concerns**: Clear boundaries between infrastructure, platform services (if you want to go that deep), and applications such as business logic in data pipelines etc.
 2. **GitOps-Driven**: Everything defined as code, with Git as the single source of truth
 3. **Hierarchical Configuration**: Shared configurations at higher levels, specific overrides at lower levels